kelly-sato/kelly-sato.github.io/projects/me.md

 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.2.0/dist/js/bootstrap.bundle.min.js"></script>

 <div class="container">
+<p>Update: the website has been taken down due to hosting expenses.</p>

 <h1>Overview</h1>
 <p>
 For ICS 314, Software Engineering I, our final project was to create a web application with our group to solve a "problem" that we have as UH Manoa Students.
 We used the Meteor framework and MongoDB for our database.
 My wonderful teammates were <a href="https://richardbzar.github.io">Richard Baltazar</a>, <a href="https://laurenjc.github.io">Lauren Clayton</a>, <a href="https://josiahkila.github.io">Josiah Kila</a>, and <a href="https://kaylamarietorres.github.io">Kayla-Marie Torres</a>.</p>